SiriusMe/Serendipity/past.md

 <br>It’s creepy, interesting, beautiful and sad all at the same time
 when you dig into those minds.
 <br>
-Lemme share a peek to my past…
+<br>Lemme share a peek to my past…
 <br>Childhood is the most precious time in everyone’s life, but I
 think it definitely doesn’t define who we are now.
 <br>Nevertheless, it can be said that the inner child is kept alive by
 childhood memories.
 <br>
-I was born and brought up in a very adorable family, I am the only child and my parents are my best friends since I was born.
+<br>I was born and brought up in a very adorable family, I am the
+only child and my parents are my best friends since I was born.
 <br>I don’t remember much of my early childhood…